WOIO: 19 Action News

 Reed's participation in Spencer Tunick's large-scale nude photo shoot in downtown Cleveland was profiled by the station during the November 2004 sweeps, proving both a ratings and internet success, with WOIO's website attracting over one million pageviews over a 24-hour period and WOIO earning its highest ratings ever at 11 p.m.
 None of the station's staffers knew about the story until the week prior, with many newsroom and anchor talent reportedly furious at Applegate, Doerr and Reed; Plain Dealer columnist Connie Schultz assailed management for taking advantage of Reed, "... a beautiful, smart, highly educated black woman in a profession that would never have hired her 30 years ago."
 WOIO continued placing second at 11 p.m. for several years, and tied WJW for second place at noon by 2006.
 By 2008, the noon newscast placed second outright, although the 11 p.m. fell back to third place and other newscasts remained largely unchanged.

 The early 2010s saw WOIO, along with other stations in the market, adapting to changing viewer demands and economic challenges brought on by the 2008 Great Recession.
 Romona Robinson—who left WUAB in 1997 to join WKYC—joined WOIO in January 2012, arriving as Sharon Reed's contract was not renewed and amid multiple on-air Cleveland talent leaving one station for another or leaving the business altogether.
 Robinson's hiring came as WOIO drew national attention for depicting the 2012 federal corruption trial of multiple Cuyahoga County officials, including Jimmy Dimora, via puppetry as cameras were prohibited.
 "The Puppet's Court" segments, with a talking squirrel puppet recapping explicit testimony and the "circus like atmosphere", found coverage in Gawker and Slate.
-WOIO management assured that Robinson's more traditional style would fit with the tone of 19 Action News, with Applegate praising Robinson's years of community involvement and dynamic personality.
+WOIO management assured that Robinson's more traditional style fit with the tone of 19 Action News, with Applegate praising Robinson's years of community involvement and dynamic personality.
 Robinson saw herself joining the station "...to help reshape the culture and content of the place where my career began" and her on-air persona proved to be a match with the format.

 WOIO began shifting towards a more traditional newscast style, although elements of the tabloid format remained, along with WOIO's ability to attain attention-grabbing headlines.
-During a December 2013 press conference with Browns owner Jimmy Haslam and CEO Joe Banner regarding head coach Rob Chudzinski's dismissal, reporter Dan DeRoos read aloud several posts from the station's Facebook page questioning the firing, then asked, "How do you convince Browns fans that The Three Stooges aren't running this organization?"
+During a December 2013 press conference with Browns owner Jimmy Haslam and CEO Joe Banner regarding head coach Rob Chudzinski's dismissal, reporter Dan DeRoos read aloud several posts from the station's Facebook page questioning the firing, then asked, "How do you convince Browns fans that the Three Stooges aren't running this organization?"
 Applegate announced his retirement on February 11, 2014, effective that April.
 In a memo to staff, Applegate said his tenure at WOIO-WUAB was "personally rewarding and the highlight of my career" but his departure came after a sales department staffer sued Raycom and Applegate over "creating a sexually hostile work environment".